 4) Crossover pushup using a Medicine Ball: Place one hand on a medicine ball with your other hand on the floor.
 Do a pushup with one hand on the ball; quickly switch hands and do a rep on the opposite side.

 Turn these 4 moves into a workout: Want to create the ultimate chest and tricep workout?
 Combine all these moves together and do them back-to-back as quickly as you can.
-Eliminate rest periods and aim for at least five reps for each move.
+You might also want to consider looking into other extreme workouts like other ultimate bicep and tricep workout regimes that could greatly increase your strength as well as your bodily aesthetics, but don’t forget to focus on other muscle groups too!
+To really get you going and push your limits, eliminate rest periods, and aim for at least five reps for each move.
 The idea is to create a circuit where you’re doing three, if not all four, of these moves for a total of 3 circuits over 10 minutes.
 Do this workout once a week, adding one rep to each move each week.
 After 6 weeks you should be doing 10 reps per move.